Are you ready to meet Rainforest Creepy Crawlies?

 A frequent visitor to rainforests around the world, Paul will talk about his creatures and their natural habitats, food chains and challenges to provide a hands on appreciation of our beautiful and precious natural world.

 And the Bug Fest doesn’t end there!
-Follow our own Beastie & Butterfly trail teeming with fun facts and discover many minibeasts on the way.
+Follow our own Beastie & Butterfly trail teeming with fun facts, make your own bug hotel and discover many minibeasts on the way.

 You will also have access to our brand new Adventure Farm Barn where you can meet the animals and enjoy even more farm life fun!